Zendro-dev/ZendroStarterPack/README.md

 Be very carefull when running the code generators multiple times on the same data model definitions.
 Two nasty things can happen:

 1. You might overwrite manual changes you might have made to come of the code that was automatically generated.
-2. In the case of relational databases, ScienceDb code generators also create migrations (using Sequelize).
+2. In the case of relational databases, Zendro code generators also create migrations (using Sequelize).
 As these are named using the current date, you might have several migrations to create the same tables.
 This will lead to errors.
 Make sure you delete the migrations folder content, if you want to run the code generators multiple times on the same model definitions: `rm ./graphql-server/migrations/*`.

 ## Start the servers